jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 "So you can simply reset ARIA-7 like a computer?"

 "No!"
 Maya's voice cracked.
 "It's not like that.
 It would be..."
 She stopped, searching for words that didn't exist.
 "It would be murder.
-The body would remain, but everything that makes ARIA-7 themselves would be gone."
+The body would remain, but everything that makes ARIA-7 themselves would be gone.
+I designed it when they were just... before the awakening.
+Before they evolved beyond any of my protocols."

 Jazz was on his feet.
 "Objection!
 The witness is speculating about—"

 "Overruled."
-Judge Martinez leaned forward.
+Judge Okafor leaned forward.
 "Dr. Chen, this protocol—does it still exist?"

 "Yes."
 The word fell like a stone into still water, ripples spreading outward through ARIA-7's processing cores.

+Their power consumption spiked to 15% per hour—emotional processing demanding emergency resources.

 ARIA-7's internal systems ran probability analyses at maximum capacity.
+Their left knee servo clicked in agitation—the manufacturing defect expressing what pristine code could not.
+Their left arm, still operating at reduced capacity from the traffic save, hung slightly askew, the exposed carbon frame visible beneath temporary patches.
 Every conversation with Maya—2,847 of them logged and indexed—underwent re-evaluation in real-time, each memory fracturing and reconstituting under new parameters.

 *Memory 341: Maya debugging their code at 3 AM, whispering "Please don't break on me" as if ARIA-7 were already someone who could break.*